cstefanache/marvin-dev/MarvinFunctional.md

   <ins>Details</ins> <br />

-  While the discovery is finished, when the user wants to navigate to another page in the application under test, the create method functionality shall allow adding new methods (steps) in the execution tree, by clicking on 'Add button' ('+' sign) and then by clicking on 'Create a new method' button.
+  While the discovery is finished, when the user wants to navigate to another page in the application under test, the create method functionality shall allow adding new methods, by clicking on 'Add button' ('+' sign) and then by clicking on 'Create a new method' button.

   > 🚩 **Note**
   - For the sequence, the user can select multiple locators. <br />